sb2345/okckd.github.io/source/_posts/experience/2014-07-21-Clone-octopress-blog-from-a-different-computer.md

 >
 > git clone -b source git@github.com:okckd/okckd.github.io.git octopress

-I would recommend using SSH over HTTPS, because:

-1. Using HTTPS, you will need to type your username and password everytime you push.
+I would recommend using SSH over HTTPS, because __using HTTPS, you will need to type your username and password everytime you push__.

+To correct 'HTTPS' to 'SSH', follow [this instruction](http://stackoverflow.com/a/6565661):

+> git remote set-url origin git@github.com:username/repo.git

+More info about HTTPS and SSH is [available](https://help.github.com/articles/which-remote-url-should-i-use/).

 ### Install dependencies